SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 ### Task 2: Ensure the functionality of paying an existing expense and verify its removal from the list.

 **Steps**:
-1. Navigate to the "Pay up" section.
+1. Navigate to the "Pay Up" section.
 2. Open the dropdown for Alex to view all outstanding payments.
 3. Select the expense for Power ($80.25).
 4. Confirm the payment.